frederic-perez/AmE-dictionary/data/dictionary.md

 __dove__ _v_
 __dovetail__ _v_ (dovetails) :three::hammer:
 __dowdy__ _adj_
-__down payment__ _n_ :three: A partial payment made at the time of purchase, with the balance to be paid later. _syn_ deposit _A down payment for his role as a recruitment of muscle for the operation._
+__down payment__ _n_ :three: A partial payment made at the time of purchase, with the balance to be paid later. _Syn_ deposit _A down payment for his role as a recruitment of muscle for the operation._
 __down the drain__ _idiom_ :two: Wasted or lost.
 This metaphoric term alludes to water going down a drain and being carried off.
 __down the strech__ _Williams scored nine points in five minutes down the stretch._
 __down time__ _n_